USDF All-Breeds Awards Program

 Fox Hunting (FH)

 Horses must have hunted six (6) or more times and for at least half of the hunting day with any Master of Foxhounds Association of North America recognized pack during the current award period.
 A signed note from the hunt’s MFH stating that the horse has hunted fairly and regularly according to the listed criteria must accompany the Year-end award results card.
-A form letter will be provided by the awards committee for the signature of the MFH or Hunt Secretary in lieu of the MFH writing their own letter for everyone’s convenience.
-Contact the awards coordinator or check on the website to obtain this form letter.
+For your convenience, a form letter for the signature of the MFH or Hunt Secretary (in lieu of the MFH writing their own letter) follows below.
+The form letter may also be found on the website.